Mohamedlaminedev/CSC372-final/report/final_report.md

   - Carlo Rogielo Utrilla Aquino

 ## Introduction
-For this project we used an LLM to help write C code that either satisfies or violates the given ACSL specs, then checked everything with Frama-C. For each of the four parts we made two versions: one that should pass verification and one that should fail.
-We saved all our conversations with the LLM (prompts, responses, timestamps, model settings) and included the code and Frama-C reports in this write-up.
+We used an LLM to help write C code that either satisfies or violates the given ACSL specs, then checked everything with Frama-C. For each of the four parts we made two versions: one that should pass verification and one that should fail.
+We saved all our conversations with the LLM (prompts, responses, timestamps, model info) and included the code and Frama-C reports in this write-up.

 ## Methodology
-We used `gpt-4o-mini` for all the code generation.
-For the "good" versions we set temperature to 0.2 to get more consistent results, and for the "bad" versions we used 0.6 to let the model make mistakes.
-We wrote the ACSL specs ourselves and gave the LLM the same basic prompt each time (shown below), just changing the temperature.
+We used `gpt-4o-mini` via the ChatGPT web interface (default settings).
+For satisfying versions, we gave the full ACSL stub and clear instructions.
+For falsifying versions, we reused the same base prompt but kept the first response that had a plausible bug (or was less detailed) so that Frama-C would flag it.
+This matches the assignment goal of showing both a passing and a failing implementation.

-To verify everything we ran `frama-c -wp` on each file and saved the reports.
+We ran `frama-c -wp` on each file and saved the reports.
 We're on macOS and installed Frama-C through OPAM with Alt-Ergo as the prover.

 ## Base Prompt Template
 ````